eurbaezjr/hw-10/README.md

 # homework-10: Template Engine - Employee Summary

 This is a software engineering team generator command line application.
 The application prompts the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
+The user can input any number of team members.

-In the `Develop` folder, there is a `package.json`, so make sure to `npm install`.

 The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

+All dependancies can be installed via npm install

 ### User input